Kinesiology at Goshen

 All students at Goshen College are required to take a wellness class.
 This class introduces first year students to the Roman Gingerich Recreation-Fitness Center and encourages them to utilize the facilities available.
-Each student develops and implements his or her own personalized wellness plan during the semester and conducts a nutritional analysis using the DINE analysis software on a computer.
+Each student develops and implements his or her own personalized wellness plan during the semester and conducts an analysis of energy balance and food intake.

 Activity classes for all

-Activity classes offered by the kinesiology department include badminton, cycling, golf, international folk dance, outdoor recreation/canoeing, racquetball, swimming, tennis and tumbling.
+Activity classes offered by the kinesiology department include aerobic conditioning, badminton, cycling, golf, international folk dance, outdoor recreation/canoeing, racquetball, swimming, tennis and tumbling.